Langmellowe History, Family Crest & Coats of Arms

-Norman Conquest of England in 1066.
+The history of the name Langmellowe begins with the Norman Conquest of England in 1066.
 This Norman name was soon thereafter given to a tall person.
 The surname Longfellow is derived from the Old English word lang, meaning long or tall, and the Old English word felagh, which meant partner or shareholder.

-Early Origins of the langmellowe family
+Early Origins of the Langmellowe family

 The surname Langmellowe was first found in Huntingdonshire, now part the district of Cambridgeshire where in 1165, Henry de Longavilla held lands from Nigel de Luvetot.
 He descended from a branch of the Gifford family, barons of Langueville and Bolbec near Dieppe, Normandy.
 Osberne de Longeville or Bolbec gave the church of Pictariville, Normandy c.
 990.

-Early History of the langmellowe family
+Early History of the Langmellowe family

-langmellowe Spelling Variations
+Langmellowe Spelling Variations

-Early Notables of the langmellowe family (pre 1700)
+Early Notables of the Langmellowe family (pre 1700)

-Another 38 words (3 lines of text) are included under the topic Early langmellowe Notables in all our PDF Extended History products and printed products wherever possible.
+Another 38 words (3 lines of text) are included under the topic Early Langmellowe Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the langmellowe family to Ireland
+Migration of the Langmellowe family to Ireland

-Some of the langmellowe family moved to Ireland, but this topic is not covered in this excerpt.
+Some of the Langmellowe family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the langmellowe family to the New World and Oceana
+Migration of the Langmellowe family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
-Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled. langmellowes were some of the first of the immigrants to arrive in North America: William Longfellow arrived in New England in 1630.
+Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
+Langmellowes were some of the first of the immigrants to arrive in North America: William Longfellow arrived in New England in 1630.